razisyed97/mettleAI-Front-end-Interview/README.md

 - Implement tighter form validation.
 Eg: date is properly formatted or validating a real email
 - More specific error message alert regarding missing required fields
 - Add button animations for adding, sending, and deleting a form.
 This includes disabled button states.
-- Create a more user friendly experience when using autocomplete to fill in address field
+- Create a more user friendly experience when using autocomplete to fill in address field (enter button must be pressed to hide the autocomplete forms)
 - Hide my api key when deploying
 - Loading icon while asynchronous request is being processed by server